 A conjunction is a word, or words, used to connect two clauses together.
-Words such as 'although', 'because' or 'when' .
-A subordinating clause is a part of a sentence that adds additional information ...
+A subordinating conjunction is the word/words used to link two clauses together, a main clause and a subordinate clause.
+The ...

 Subordinating conjunctions are a little more difficult to use, because they subordinate the verb.
 This means they upset the order of the sentence a little and send the verb to the end of the clause.